dananjids/hurdlemodels/README.md

 # Hurdle Models Project

-Welcome to my project!
-You can view the full report here:
+Welcome!
+You can view the demo of hurdlemodels package here:

 [View the Hurdle Models Demo](https://dananjids.github.io/hurdlemodels/demo.html)